Frequently Asked Questions about Open G Scale

 You can build your media stack, activate your infrastructure, or contact the OpenG team for guidance.

-Use the contact form on the website to reach the team regarding infrastructure activation, operator setup, or enterprise discussions.
+Use the contact form on the website at opengscale.com to reach the team regarding platform activation, operator setup, or enterprise discussions.
+You can also email info@opengscale.com or reach out via WhatsApp.